Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ### System modeling
 > Create an abstract model of the system/feature.

 As we [described earlier](#metrics-storybook), the purpose of a storybook, in general, is to show a list of widgets outside of the application context.
-Therefore, the `Metrics storybook` and the `Metrics Widgets` will be separate Flutter projects inside the `metrics` folder.
+Therefore, the `Metrics Storybook` and the `Metrics Widgets` will be separate Flutter projects inside the `metrics` folder.

 The interaction of the `Metrics Widgets` and `Metrics Storybook`/`Metrics Web Application` will go through the provision of a list of widgets by the widgets package and their use by the storybook/application.
 This solution will unload the `Metrics Web Application` from a large set of components that are used in the project.